rifaterdemsahin/grafana-dashboard/1_Journey/README.md

 This section of the README.md file provides a comprehensive guide on visual storytelling.
 It is designed to help users progress from a beginner level to a skilled level in visual storytelling.
 The guide is structured in steps to facilitate self-learning and ensure a smooth learning curve.

+- journey as the historial evidence to tell what has happened in this project.
+- shorted and summary implementations and single views

 ## Purpose
 The purpose of this guide is to:
 - Educate users on the principles and techniques of visual storytelling.